MicrosoftDocs/memdocs/windows-365/enterprise/forensic-evidence-set-up.md

 You set the right policies for your organization, like:

-- What risky events are the highest priority for capturing forensic evidence
+- What risky events are the highest priority for capturing forensic evidence.
-- What data is most sensitive,
+- What data is most sensitive.
 - Whether users are notified when forensic capturing is activated.

 Forensic evidence capturing is off by default and policy creation requires dual authorization.